vuikit/vuikit/README.md

 </template>
 ```

-Although, there is no need to load them all, is recommended to register individually only the required ones.
+Although is recommended to load and register them individually as required.

 ```js
 import Vue from 'vue'